nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. Sorting an empty list of deliveries

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is no deliveries displayed.
+    1. Prerequisites: Ensure there is no deliveries displayed by listing all deliveries using the `list -d` command.

     1. Test case: `sort -d so/a sb/c`<br>
        Expected: No deliveries is displayed.
 Message indicating 0 deliveries sorted by cost in ascending order is shown in the status message.